EvgenyNerush/jE/README.md

     cd doc
     doxygen doxygen.conf

-and then can be found in doc/html/index.html
+and then can be found in doc/html/index.html.
+See online version [here](https://evgenynerush.github.io/jE-doc/).

 ## Licence